robertsweetman/module_4/mdbook/src/1_current_state.md

 How can we capture the tender requests, filter out the ones we (as an IT Solutions Consultancy) are not interested in and tie the success or failure of a particular bid back to the original tender request?

-This requires a much more robust and holistic data solution which can be referenced back to other parts of the sales effort.
+This requires a much more robust and holistic data solution which can be connected to other parts of the sales effort.

 We could update the database with won and lost tenders to help avoid repeating mistakes associated with losing bids.
 Another example might be updating the bid database with notifications from the Irish Government about who won bids to understand more about our competitors.